23005672/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-## STEP 1:
+STEP 1: Start the program.

-Import the standard Libraries.
+STEP 2: Import the standard Libraries.

-## STEP 2:
-Set variables for assigning dataset values.
+STEP 3: Set variables for assigning dataset values.

-## STEP 3:
-Import linear regression from sklearn.
+STEP 4: Import linear regression from sklearn.

-## STEP 4:
-Assign the points for representing in the graph.
+STEP 5: Assign the points for representing in the graph.

-## STEP 5:
-Predict the regression for marks by using the representation of the graph.
+STEP 6: Predict the regression for marks by using the representation of the graph.

-## STEP 6:
-Compare the graphs and hence we obtained the linear regression for the given datas.
+STEP 7: Compare the graphs and hence we obtained the linear regression for the given datas.

+STEP 8: Stop the program.

 ## Program:
 ```